jonwilts/Benvenuta-minimal_startpage/README.md

 # ✨ Features

 - Easy to use.
-- serch engine swap with a single click.
+- Search engine swap with a single click.
-- 7 famous diffrents builtin theme.
+- 7 different builtin themes.
-- clean look with eassy access.
+- Clean look, easy access.
-- Clock,Date and Greetings.
+- Clock, Date and Greetings.

 # ⚙️ How to Configure

-1. Fork this repo
+1. Fork this repo,
-2. change the name (greet.js), theme (app.css) and links (index.html) as you like
+2. Change the name (greet.js), theme (app.css) and links (index.html) as you like,
 3. Enable the Github Pages service Settings → GitHub Pages → Source [master branch] → Save
 4. Set it as Home Page
-5. for new tabs
+5. For setting as the new tab page:

 - If you use Firefox: [Custom New Tab Page](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab-page/?src=search) .
 - If you use Chromium : [Custom New Tab URL](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia)